ErikBertolino/Anomaly-Detection/README.md

 ###How to run
 <div align="center">
 Clone this repository and run following commands to create a conda environment and install all dependencies.
+Nota Bene: you may need to run anaconda prompt with administrator privilegies.
 ```
 	conda create -n GAN-Grad python=3.8
 	conda activate GAN-Grad
 	cd Anomaly-Detection
 	conda install pytorch torchvision -c pytorch
-	pip install -r requirments.txt
+	pip install -r requirements.txt
 ```
 </div>